Hani-237/SOC-Visionary/README.md

 # SOC-Visionary
-🚀 About the Project
+# 🚀 About the Project

-This repository is part of the Summer of Code 2025 initiative.
-The goal was to dive deep into the core concepts of deep learning with PyTorch by building neural networks manually and exploring advanced methods hands-on.
+This project is part of Summer of Code 2025.
+The aim was to explore and master the fundamentals of deep learning using PyTorch, by implementing neural networks from scratch and experimenting with advanced techniques.

-The journey began with data analysis and progressed through constructing, training, and refining models — eventually applying transfer learning using pretrained models like ResNet‑18.
-This process provided a solid mix of theoretical knowledge and real-world coding practice in developing and evaluating deep learning models.

-📌 What’s Inside the Repo:

-Complete code for all assignments
+## 📌 The repository includes:

+- All assignment code
-Reflections and personal insights from each stage
+- Reflections and learning summaries

-🧠 What I’ve Learned
+## 🧠 What I’ve Learned

-📌 1.
-Exploring the Dataset
+### 📌 1.
+Understanding the Dataset

-Worked on Fashion‑MNIST, a collection of grayscale clothing images
+- Worked with Fashion‑MNIST, a dataset of grayscale clothing images

-Applied preprocessing steps like normalization, reshaping, and flattening
+- Applied data preprocessing: normalization, flattening, reshaping

-Used NumPy, pandas, and matplotlib for visualization and pattern analysis
+- Used NumPy, pandas, and matplotlib to visualize and inspect patterns

-📌 2.
-Basics of Neural Networks
+### 📌 2.
+Neural Network Fundamentals

-Learned the mechanics of feedforward networks and how training works
+- Understood feed-forward neural networks and the training process

-Created custom implementations for ReLU, loss functions, and optimizers
+- Implemented custom ReLU, loss functions, and optimizers

-Designed training loops using loss.backward() and optimizer.step()
+- Built training loops using `optimizer.step()` and `loss.backward()`

-Tackled overfitting issues using dropout layers
+- Handled overfitting with dropout layers

-Compared performance between Adam and SGD optimizers
+- Compared Adam and SGD optimizers for convergence and speed

-📌 3.
-Enhancing Model Accuracy
+### 📌 3.
+Improving Model Performance

-Introduced batch normalization to improve training stability
+- Applied batch normalization to stabilize training

-Used Xavier initialization for better weight distribution
+- Used Xavier (Glorot) initialization to improve weight distribution

-Analyzed and compared training curves for loss and accuracy
+- Compared model accuracy and loss curves for performance gains

-📌 4.
-Applying Transfer Learning with ResNet‑18
+### 📌 4.
+Transfer Learning with ResNet‑18

-Gained insight into transfer learning and pretrained model usage
+- Understood transfer learning and pretrained models

-Adapted ResNet‑18 to handle grayscale images and 10 output classes
+- Modified ResNet‑18 to accept grayscale input and 10-class output

-Froze early layers and fine-tuned the deeper parts of the model
+- Froze earlier layers and fine‑tuned deeper layers

-Evaluated the results using confusion matrices and accuracy scores
+- Used confusion matrices and accuracy metrics for final evaluation